joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/10/opinion/he-quit-the-internet-2-months-before-the-pandemic.html?searchResultPosition=3

 **E.U.
 Exports Millions of Vaccine Doses Despite Supply Crunch at Home**\
-`The bloc is a major producer of shots but has struggled with its rollout, fueling disputes with Britain and other allies.
+`The bloc is a major producer of vaccines but has struggled with its rollout and is pitted against Britain and other allies.
 In a sign of the frustration, Italy recently blocked a shipment to Australia.`\
 https://nytimes.com/2021/03/10/world/europe/eu-exports-vaccines.html?searchResultPosition=4

 **The Conspiracy Threatening a $360 Million TV Deal**\